Does Matcha Stain Your Teeth? – Myth or Truth

 According to a recent report, more than 90% of adults in the US have cavities - many of which go untreated.
 Furthermore, close to 50% of people in the US have gum disease (gingivitis).

 Fortunately, many studies have found that matcha-based products can be incredibly influential in this regard.
-For example, green teas, in general, are known for promoting oral health by “reducing inflammation, preventing bone resorption, and limiting the growth of certain bacteria associated with periodontal diseases.”
-However, matcha teas may be even more effective in this regard, given that they “contain about three times more antioxidants than high-quality regular green tea.”
-As a result, drinking matcha tea on a regular basis could be a great way to promote proper dental health - and the fact that it's also delicious is an added bonus!
+For example, green teas, in general, are known for promoting oral health by “reducing inflammation, preventing bone resorption, and limiting the growth of certain bacteria associated with periodontal disease.”
+However, matcha teas may be even more effective in this regard, given that they “contain about three times more antioxidants than high-quality regular green tea..).)”
+As a result, drinking matcha tea on a regular basis could be a great way to promote proper dental health - and the fact that it’s also delicious is an added bonus!

 Furthermore, consuming matcha products can also strengthen our immune system.
 Heightened immunity can also help to prevent a range of dental health complications.
 For example, it can help to combat gum disease by strengthening your body’s response to invading bacteria, meaning that the issue does not have time to worsen.
 This is particularly good news when you consider the fact that gum disease is often a precursor to tooth loss.

 As such, in conjunction with a healthy lifestyle, matcha products can help prevent a range of oral health complications, such as decay, discoloration, gum disease, and tooth loss.
+Matcha is also less likely to stain teeth compared to other beverages like black tea and coffee.

 Final Thoughts.

 Furthermore, the antibacterial and antimicrobial benefits associated with the consumption of matcha products mean that they could actually help you maintain a healthier smile, as they can kill off the bacteria present within your mouth that leads to both cavities and plaque build-up.
+Matcha, high in chlorophyll and catechin content, does not directly stain teeth like coffee or black tea.

 If you have any more questions, please do not hesitate to get in touch.
-If not, now is the perfect time to get your hands on some matcha powder so that you can start implementing this delicious product into your diet -and reaping the many benefits, too!
+If not, now is the perfect time to get your hands on some matcha powder so that you can start implementing this delicious product into your diet - and reaping the many benefits, too!

 The Best Matcha Powder